CBoyd424/Medical_Staffing_Agency_Excel_Project/README.md

 - Prioritize states with large vulnerable populations.
 Consider categorizing each state as low-, medium-, or high-need based on its vulnerable population count.

-- Assess data limitations that may prevent you from conducting your desired analyses.
+- Assess data limitations that may prevent conducting the desired analyses.

 ## **Tools and Skills**